 Shavuot is one of the three central pilgrimage festivals and, according to Jewish tradition, is the day when the children of Israel experienced revelation, receiving the Torah from God at Mount Sinai.
 It seems puzzling that, of all the books in the holy Bible, we specifically read Megillat Rut on the day that commemorates the giving of the Torah.

 The giving of the Torah was the single most important moment in the history of civilization – not only for Jews, but for all of mankind.
 Long ago, the Sages wondered why, if the Torah is so holy, it wasn’t given in the Holy Land?
 Why was the Torah given in a barren desert instead?

-The ancient rabbis explained that since Israel is the Jewish homeland, had the Torah been given in Jerusalem, it would have belonged exclusively to the Jewish people.
-Therefore, God chose to transmit His moral code on a barren mountain in the ownerless desert to emphasize that His Word is for everyone equally, because His instructions are the key to universal survival.
+The ancient rabbis explained that since Israel is the Jewish homeland, had the Torah been given in there, it would have belonged exclusively to the Jewish people.
+Instead, therefore, Hashem chose to transmit His moral code on a barren mountain in the ownerless wilderness, to emphasize that His Word is for everyone equally, because His instructions are the key to universal redemption.

-In the Book of Ruth we read about the Moabite princess Ruth who forges her own path to Mount Sinai through her relationship with her mother-in-law Naomi.
-Ruth is associated with the holiday of Shavuot because, with great self-sacrifice, she finds her way to the ultimate truth of the Torah.
-As she movingly declares to Naomi, “thy people shall be my people, and thy God my God” (Ruth 1:16).
+In Megillat Rut we read about the Moabite princess Rut who forges her own path to Mount Sinai through her relationship with her mother-in-law Naomi.
+Rut is associated with the holiday of Shavuot because, with great self-sacrifice, she finds her way to the ultimate truth of the Torah.
+As she movingly declares to Naomi, “your people shall be my people, and your God my God” (Ruth 1:16).